akashpawar6474/DSA_Problem_Solving_Part2/README.md

 463. Trim a Binary Search Tree => we can use bst props and skip the subtrees
 464. Is Word present in dictionary(sp) => this is classsic trie problem
 465. Find shortest unique prefix for every word in a given list(sp - gfg) => this can be easily solved using trie
+466. Contacts(sp - hackerrank) => this is also classic trie problem along with pf count
+467.